tpetsas/doom-2016-dualsense-mod/README.md

 A mod for DOOM (2016) that adds DualSense adaptive triggers for all the Weapons and its mods!

 Rip and tear until it is done!
-With DualSense it's much more fun!
+With DualSense it's much more fun! :godmode::metal:

 Built with the tools and technologies: